 interviews_last) from that last row.

-nrow()to extract the row that is in the middle of the data frame.
-Store the content of this row in an object named
+Using the number of rows in the interviews dataset that you found in question 2, extract the row that is in the middle of the dataset.
+Store the content of this middle row in an object named

 -notation above to reproduce the behavior of

 head(interviews), keeping just the first through 6th rows of the interviews dataset.

 ## 1. interviews_100 <- interviews[100, ] ## 2. # Saving `n_rows` to improve readability and reduce duplication n_rows <- nrow(interviews) interviews_last <- interviews[n_rows, ] ## 3. interviews_middle <- interviews[median(1:n_rows), ] ## 4. interviews_head <- interviews[-(7:n_rows), ]